 A Long-Term Investment Philosophy Statement, and Individual Asset Mandates, are supplemental documents that further support the investment objectives and asset allocation objectives of the IPS.

-The UIT, the University of Manitoba’s endowment fund, is a permanent fund established to support specific purposes at the University of Manitoba.
+The endowment fund is a permanent fund established to support specific purposes at the University of Manitoba.
 Each year, a portion of the investment return is used to support current year programs and therefore contributes to the quality of teaching, student accessibility, research, athletics, and public service at the university.
-The fund is currently comprised of over 2,000 individual accounts, each with a specific purpose.
+The fund is currently comprised of over 2,300 individual accounts, each with a specific purpose.

 The basic investment objective of the UIT is to provide a total investment return (income plus capital appreciation) necessary to meet annual spending requirements and to preserve, in real dollar terms, the capital of the UIT.
 This objective is achieved by ensuring that the annual distribution of income for spending purposes does not exceed the real rate of return (total investment return less inflation) over a period of years.
 To ensure that this is the case, the spending policy is subject to an annual re-evaluation by the Vice-President (Administration) on the advice of the Committee.
 Growth in capital, as opposed to preservation of capital, is made possible in two ways.
 When beneficiary faculties and schools, libraries and support units choose to spend less than their annual distribution, their unspent funds remain as part of their endowment.
 Further, if the real rate of return exceeds spending over the long term, real growth in capital is experienced.
 When a beneficiary unit spends less than its allocation, unspent funds are automatically capitalized to the endowment accounts at the end of each year.